QuickBase/interview-demos/ui-pipelines/README.md

 ## Core Requirements / Tasks

 1. The builder can select a single channel for the Pipeline from a dropdown - the list of channels is to be fetched from this API: [https://www.pipelines.quickbase.com/api/-/channels](https://www.pipelines.quickbase.com/api/-/channels) You will probably run into CORS issues.
+You can also use the mock service to get through this.
 1. The builder can add and remove tags to the Pipeline.
 These tags can be anything a user can enter.
 Duplicates tags are not allowed.
 There cannot be more than 5 tags total.
 1. The Label field is required.
 Validate that following rules and notify the builder if there are any validation issues.